-A student with a Christian Ministry major must fulfill the following requirements in choosing the type of Christian service hours:
+A student with a Christian Ministry major must fulfill the following requirements in choosing Christian service hours each semester:

-- a.
-Two credits from the following three categories: - Local Church (CHR 101) - Community Organizations (CHR 111) - MCC & KSU Organizations (CHR 121) - b.
-Two credits from the chosen area of emphasis (CHR 131).
-These credits will be supervised by the professor overseeing the emphasis. - c.
-Three additional credits from any of the above categories
+- Five general Christian Service credits (CHR 101 CHR 105) - Two credits from the chosen area of emphasis (CHR 131 & CHR 132).
+These credits will be supervised by the professor overseeing the primary emphasis.

-A student not earning a Christian Ministry degree (dual degree, Bible/Theology) must fulfill the following requirements in choosing the type of Christian service hours:
+A student not earning a Christian Ministry degree (ex: dual degree, Theological Research) must fulfill the following requirements of Christian service hours: